Trogir

 About Trogir

 Trogir is a small but remarkably rich coastal town just west of Split, celebrated for its beautifully preserved medieval core and Venetian architecture.
-The historic center sits on a tiny island between the mainland and Čiovo, surrounded by crystal-clear waters that enhance its postcard-perfect appeal.
+The historic centre sits on a tiny island between the mainland and Čiovo, surrounded by clear water that frames the town like a postcard.

-Recognized as a UNESCO World Heritage Site, Trogir feels like an open-air museum where Romanesque churches, Gothic palaces, and Renaissance courtyards blend seamlessly with a lively harbor and relaxed Dalmatian rhythm.
+Recognised as a UNESCO World Heritage Site, Trogir feels like an open-air museum where Romanesque churches, Gothic palaces and Renaissance courtyards blend seamlessly with a lively harbour and a relaxed Dalmatian rhythm.

 A Living Medieval Island